-Staying well hydrated is crucial to keep dehydration at bay during pregnancy.
+Staying well-hydrated is crucial to keep dehydration at bay during pregnancy.
 If you aren’t hydrating enough, your body will draw water from your intestines, causing constipation.
 Dehydration can also lead to mood swings, irritability, headaches, and in severe cases, even premature labor.

 - Warning: Having excessive thirst suddenly during your pregnancy may also be a symptom of gestational diabetes.
 This is a condition that occurs when the body is incapable of producing sufficient insulin for the mother and baby.
 If you experience a drastic increase in thirst, accompanied by other symptoms such as blurred vision and fatigue, see your health care provider immediately.

-4) It Could be a Red Flag for Diabetes
+Red Flag for Diabetes

 Excessive thirst is one of the earliest symptoms of diabetes and is often accompanied by dry mouth, also called cottonmouth.
 In most people with type-1 or type-2 diabetes, their thirst builds up so gradually that it becomes exceedingly difficult to notice it – until they hit severe dehydration or experience other, more noticeable symptoms.

 People with diabetes suffer from excessive thirst before nighttime, or in general, because their bloodstream becomes hyper-concentrated with glucose and your kidneys become incapable of pulling out glucose from the water.
 This causes osmotic pressure to build up.
-In non-diabetic individuals, almost all the glucose is pulled out from the urine by the kidneys and sent back to the body.
+In nondiabetic individuals, almost all the glucose is pulled out from the urine by the kidneys and sent back to the body.

 Osmotic pressure is the pressure that develops when there are two liquids of different concentrations of solutes.
 One solution has a higher concentration of solutes and the other a lower concentration.
 Water travels from a region of low solute concentration to high solute concentration.
 In the case of diabetes, the osmotic pressure gets so high that your body fails to absorb water back into your bloodstream – in fact, it absorbs water out of your bloodstream.

-5) You’re Probably Not Drinking Enough Water Throughout the Day
+Not Drinking Enough Water Throughout the Day

 If you are thirsty at night but not diabetic, pregnant or don’t feel like the above causes match your situation, you’re probably just not drinking enough water.
 Determine how much water you are drinking per day.
 Most of us enjoy gulping down sugary drinks and sodas over good ol’ water.
 Whether you dislike the taste of water or prefer drinking something more flavorful, most drinks that come out of a package are packed with sugar, artificial flavors, and colors that may cause more harm than good to your hydration and your overall health.

 Also, if you’re going through several cups of coffee a day, chances are you’re not drinking enough water.
 Caffeine is a diuretic, which means it works on your kidneys by increasing the amount of water and salt that leaves your body through urine.
-Not only does coffee stimulate a higher loss of water from your body, but it also masks you thirsty – preventing you from getting an adequate dose of H20.
+Not only does coffee stimulate a higher loss of water from your body, but it also makes you thirsty – preventing you from getting an adequate dose of H20.

-If this sounds like you, it’s no surprise that you’re downing a tall glass of water right before bed – or you wake up a dry mouth in the middle of the night.
+If this sounds like you, it’s no surprise that you’re downing a tall glass of water right before bed – or you wake up with a dry mouth in the middle of the night.
 The good news is that this can be easily remedied by simply drinking more water throughout the day, and cutting down on sugary drinks, sodas, and caffeinated beverages.
 Doing so can help reduce your nighttime thirst, allowing you to sleep restfully in the night with no interruptions.

 How Much Water Should You Drink?